Information on this page will be updated periodically, so please check back often.

 - If you’re tired and would like a break along the trail, just stop – you won’t be holding anyone up!

-- Don’t wait til the day to download the videochat app (whichever one we choose).
+- Don’t wait til the day to download the tracking app.
 Download it at least a few days in advance and familiarise yourself with it.
 Feel free to ask for more advice via the Telegram group.

 - Use your common sense on the hike.
 If there are any problems or potential threats to safety, please inform a hike leader as soon as is practicable so that someone can take action.